sudebaker/spitpass/README.md

 # spitpass
-Return human readable passwords with some posible modifications
+Returns human readable passwords with some posible modifications

 ### NAME: